Sunday, 24 May 2020

 Background

-In the last post we saw what are closures in Python.
-In this post we will see what are decorators in python.
-Closures are heavily used in Decorators.
+In the last post, we saw what are closures in Python.
+In this post, we will see what are decorators in Python.
+Closures are heavily used by Decorators.
 Let's see how.
+(You can also check my youtube video).

 Decorators in Python

 As we know already everything in Python is an Object.
 A decorator is an object that is used to modify a function or a class.
-Function decorator takes a reference to the decorated function and returns a new function.
+The function decorator takes a reference to the decorated function and returns a new function.
 It will internally call the actual decorated/referenced function.

 Let us say we have a function that makes a remote API call and we want to monitor the start and end time for that API.
 You have a method as follows: